friends-of-presta/security-advisories/_posts/2023-04-11-advancedpopupcreator.md

 The method `AdvancedPopup::getPopups()` has sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.

-**WARNING** : Can be easily detected by blind sql injection pentest, so blackhat already know it - and will certainly bypass some WAF
+**WARNING** : Can be easily detected by blind sql injection pentest, so blackhat already know it - and will certainly bypass some WAF.
+For this reason, POC is not given as usal.

 ## CVSS base metrics